alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 5. Insert a new column titled "Average time per view (seconds)".
 6. In the "Average time per view (seconds)" column, divide the "User engagement" value by the "Views" value.

 This produces an estimate of average engaged time per page view.
+Note that this figure averages across all views, including repeat views by the same user.
+A user who visits the same page three times contributes three views to the calculation.

 Interpret this metric in context.
 Longer time spent may indicate: